Gracie's Apizza

-Pizzeria in Portland, Oregon, U.S.
+Defunct pizzeria in Portland, Oregon, U.S.

-Gracie's Apizza is a pizzeria in Portland, Oregon's St. Johns neighborhood, in the United States.
+Gracie's Apizza was a pizzeria that operated from 2019 to 2026 in Portland, Oregon's St. Johns neighborhood, in the United States.

 Description

-Gracie's Apizza is a pizzeria in North Portland's St. Johns neighborhood.
-Pizzas use Cairnspring Mills flour from Washington.
-The restaurant also serves house-made ice cream.
+Gracie's Apizza was a pizzeria in North Portland's St. Johns neighborhood.
+Pizzas used Cairnspring Mills flour from Washington.
+The restaurant also served house-made ice cream.

 History

 Owner Craig Melillo established Gracie's Apizza as a food cart in 2018.
 The brick and mortar restaurant opened in late 2019, in a space previously occupied by 24th and Meatballs.

 In September 2021, the original Gracie's Apizza location was closed, and the space was replaced by Pastificio d'Oro.
 On May 3, 2023, the restaurant reopened at their current location.
-Gracie's shares a building with Starter Bread.
+Gracie's shared a building with Starter Bread.
+On April 10, 2026, manager Josephine LaCosta announced the closure via social media.

 Reception

 The Oregonians Michael Russell included Gracie's Apizza in a 2018 list of the Portland's best new food carts and a 2020 list of the city's best new pizzerias.
 He also said in 2018 the restaurant served Portland's best calzone.
 Gracie's Apizza was nominated for Food Cart of the Year in Eater Portlands 2018 Eater Awards.
 In 2021, the website's Brooke Jackson-Glidden described the restaurant as "perpetually underrated".
 She and Alex Frane included Gracie's Apizza in a 2021 list of 17 "vital" food carts and restaurants in St. Johns.